wevm/wagmi/.changeset/light-mangos-bake.md

 'wagmi': patch
 ---

-Added `contextKey` as a configuration option to the Hooks which scope its cache to a given context.
-Hooks that have identical context will share the same cache.
+Added `scopeKey` as a configuration option to the Hooks which scope its cache to a given context.
+Hooks that have identical scope will share the same cache.